 About Tel Aviv

-Tel Aviv is the biggest city in Israel and is also the main cultural and financial centre of the country.
-Tel Aviv was actually the capital of Israel for a short time, until 1949, when Jerusalem became the capital.
-Many ministries and embassies are still situated in Tel Aviv.
+Tel Aviv is the biggest city of Israel and the main cultural and financial centre of the country.
+The city was actually the capital of Israel for a short time, until 1949, when Jerusalem became the capital.
 The city is known for its beautiful beaches, interesting cultural life, excellent shopping streets.
 And let’s not forget its famous wild nightlife, earning Tel Aviv its nickname The City That Never Stops.